Paul Polman, CEO Unilever, updates the Consumer Goods Forum on Deforestation progress in the Sustainability pillar

 Developing and agreeing methodologies and metrics that measure sustainability improvements in the industry

-Philip Clarke, Group Chief Executive of Tesco, and Paul Polman, Chief Executive Officer of Unilever, are the Board co-sponsors of the activities within the Sustainability pillar.
+Marc Bolland, Chief Executive Officer of Marks & Spencer, and Paul Polman, Chief Executive Officer of Unilever, are the Board co-sponsors of the activities within the Sustainability pillar.
 As Board sponsors they will actively drive and support of the work of the Sustainability Steering Committee and presenting their work with their peers during the CGF Board meetings.

 The initial focus was on activities which would address climate change.
 Climate change is a major strategic threat, potentially affecting our customers, our businesses and the wider economy and society.
 The Board of Directors of the Forum has decided a work programme comprising five key elements, of which the Global Packaging Project and the Glossary have been finalized.